-Remember those cool cars, uh… or uncool shall we say?
+Remember those really cool cars, uh… or uncool shall we say?

 Beauty is in the eye of the beholder, but everyone knows ugly, right?
 Yes, these were so cool at one time.
 Looking back at those painful and unbearable memories, we question why we drove them now.
 How could i own this thing?
 What was I thinking?

 The Ford Pinto is a subcompact car produced by the Ford Motor Company for the model years 1971–1980.
 The car’s name derives from the Pinto horse.
 Initially offered as a two-door sedan, Ford offered “Runabout” hatchback and wagon models the following year, competing in the U.S. market with the AMC Gremlin and Chevorelet Vega.